Best Ways to Remove Printer Ink from Hands

 Nail polish remover contains acetone that easily dissolves nail polish from your nails.
 It tackles ink from your skin in the same way and still remains gentle on your skin.
 However, you want to be careful when using nail polish around your wooden furniture as it can easily remove the finish from the furniture.
 Rinse your hands with clean water and apply lotion as the acetone can leave your skin feeling dry.

 Sometimes if you have nothing but bleach around you, then it is the most effective stain remover, minus the odor.
 Pour 1 part of bleach to ten parts of water.
 Rub the solution on your hands until all the ink is cleaned off.
 Wash off your hands thoroughly with soap and water.
 Defuse the smell of the bleach by squeezing orange or lemon on your hands and rubbing in.

 There’s our list of 5 handy options to choose from should you ever find yourself in that precarious position having ink all over your hands.
 Just a word precaution when rubbing chemicals on your skin, do observe the greatest care.
 If you experience irritations with some of the chemicals, don’t be shy to try out any of the other milder options on the list.
-If you’re in a situation where your printer spills a lot of ink, do check our printer repair services to get it fixed.
+If you’re in a situation where your printer spills a lot of ink, you should check out professional printer repair service to get it fixed.
 Also, if you tried any of the above methods, do share your reviews with us.
 If you know another working method that you think should be on our list do comment below & we’ll add that to the list.